 |Utilities||Dishwasher, Washing machine|

-Gas central heating with gas fire in sitting room.
+Gas central heating with electric fire in sitting room.
 Electric oven, gas hob, microwave, fridge/freezer, washing machine, dishwasher, TV with Freeview, DVD, CD player.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
-Cot and highchair available.
+Cot and highchair available on request.
 Off road parking for 4 cars.
-Spacious enclosed gravelled garden to front and rear with furniture and BBQ.
+Spacious enclosed gravelled garden to front and rear with furniture.
 Sorry, no pets and no smoking.
 Shops 3 miles, pub 1 mile.
 Note: Water supply from spring water.
 Note: This property sleeps a maximum of 6 people.

 From heather-clad moors and limestone scars, to market towns and the steady pace of country life - the sublime Dales await you!
 Where else in Britain is it as satisfying to sit and do nothing as it is to explore the numerous pursuits on offer?